-Born June 3, 1918, at Caterham, Surrey, in England, while his father was fighting in the trenches during World War 1, he was the eldest grandchild of Bishop Lennox W. Williams and Annie (Nan) Rhodes.
-At age 12, Jimmy went to BCS.
-He ran in five cross-country races, wrote poetry, became a marksman, and in 1935 won the Greenshields Scholarship to McGill University, which he declined because he entered Royal Military College, Kingston.
-He graduated from RMC in 1939 with first prize in mechanical and electrical engineering and the Harris-Bigelow trophy for best combination of athletic and academic ability.
+Born in 1918, at Caterham, Surrey in England while his father was fighting in the trenches during World War I, he was the eldest grandchild of Bishop Lennox W. Williams and Annie (Nan) Rhodes.
+At age twelve Jimmy went to BCS.
+He ran in five cross-country races, wrote poetry, became a marksman and in 1935 won the Greenshields Scholarship to McGill University, which he declined because he entered the Royal Military College in Kingston.
+He graduated from RMC in 1939 with the first prize in mechanical and electrical engineering and the Harris-Bigelow trophy for the best combination of athletic and academic ability.

-Jimmy’s summers were spent in Tadoussac at his grandparent’s house, ‘Brynhyfryd’, with his mother, his sister Jean (Aylan-Parker), and cousins Nan (Leggat) and Jack Wallace.
-Among his many childhood friends were Ted and Evan Price, Billy and Betty (Evans) Morewood and Phoebe (Skutezky) and Ainslie (Stephen) Evans.
+Jimmy’s summers were spent in Tadoussac at his grandparent’s house, Brynhyfryd, with his mother, his sister Jean Aylan-Parker, and cousins Nan (Wallace) Leggat and her brother Jackie Wallace.
+Among his many childhood friends were Ted and Evan Price, Billy Morewood, Betty (Morewood) Evans, Phoebe (Evans) Skutezky and Ainslie (Evans) Stephen.

 In July of 1935, Jimmy and his friend Teddy Price stood on the wharf as the CSL steamship pulled in and a roadster bumped its way up the gangplank onto the dock.
-In the back were two beautiful young sisters Bar and Mary Hampson aged 16 and 17.
+In the back were two beautiful young sisters Bar and Mary Hampson aged sixteen and seventeen.
 Teddy said to Jimmy; “That one’s mine!” and Jimmy replied; “the other one’s for me!”
-Four years later as World War 2 began, Jimmy married Bar and Teddy married Mary.
+Four years later as World War II began, Jimmy married Bar and Teddy married Mary.

-When Jimmy graduated from RMC he had decided on a career in the air force.
-He trained with the RCAF at Camp Borden and Trenton and was awarded his wings and the Sir John Siddeley trophy for highest marks and qualities as a pilot.
-As the then, small Canadian force had few career opportunities for flying, he chose a career in the Royal Air Force and on graduation from RMC he was granted a regular commission in the RAF.
-The dark clouds of World War 2 were approaching and the summer of 1938 was the last time the family was all together in Tadoussac.
-His father, Major General Ronald Alexander, would assume Pacific Command as the war began.
-His mother, Gertrude, would also move to Victoria B.C. with his brother Ronnie (aged 7).
+When Jimmy graduated from RMC, he decided on a career in the air force.
+He trained with the RCAF at Camp Borden and Trenton and was awarded his wings and the Sir John Siddeley trophy for the highest marks and qualities as a pilot.
+As the then small Canadian force had few career opportunities for flying, he chose a career in the Royal Air Force and on graduation from RMC he was granted a regular commission in the RAF.
+The dark clouds of World War II were approaching and the summer of 1938 was the last time the family was all together in Tadoussac.
+His father, Major General Ronald Alexander would assume Pacific Command as the war began.
+His mother Gertrude would also move to Victoria B.C. with his brother Ronnie (aged seven).
 His sister Jean would marry John Aylan-Parker and go overseas to the war in early 1940.
-Jimmy sailed to England in March, 1940, to join the RAF permanent force; Bar followed soon after and they were married.
-In May, Jimmy was in France with the Air Advanced Striking Force.
-As the Nazi forces drove the allies back to the English Channel and France collapsed, the historic evacuation at Dunkirk and other French ports saved the retreating armies and brought them back to England to fight again.
+Jimmy sailed to England in March 1940, to join the RAF for a career in the permanent force.
+Bar followed soon after and they were married in England in early May.
+Jimmy went over to France with the Air Advanced Striking Force.
+As the German forces drove the allies back to the English Channel and France collapsed, the historic evacuation from Dunkirk and other French ports saved the retreating armies and brought them back to England to fight again.
 Jimmy’s squadron abandoned their aircraft and he found himself on the liner Lancastria being evacuated with over five thousand others.
 The ship was bombed and quickly sank.
-Jimmy went overboard, was rescued, but soon dove in again to save a woman’s life and was later awarded the Royal Humane Society Medal for Valour.
+Jimmy went overboard, was rescued but soon dove in again to save a woman’s life and was later awarded the Royal Humane Society Medal for Valour.

 During 1940 and 1941, Jimmy and Bar moved with his squadron wherever it was based.
-They were in Suffolk in December 1940 when their son, Michael, was born, and moved to Belfast in 1941, where their house was bombed.
-As war raged and England was being bombed, they were able to get together with Ted and Mary Price (Bar’s sister) and John and Jean Aylan-Parker (Jimmy’s sister) who were also stationed in England.
-Michael, Greville (Price) and Ronnie (Aylan-Parker) were all born within months of each other.
+After a few months with his squadron in Iceland, he went to Northern Ireland.
+Bar was in Suffolk in December 1940 when their son Michael was born.
+They all settled in Belfast in January 1941, but their home was bombed while they were away at Easter.
+As war raged and the German Luftwaffe was bombing England’s cities, they were able to get together with Ted and Mary Price (Bar’s sister) and John and Jean Aylan-Parker (Jimmy’s sister) who were also stationed in England.
+Michael, Greville Price and Ronnie Aylan-Parker were all born within months of each other.
 Jimmy was now flying almost daily raids over enemy territory with RAF Bomber Command Squadron 88.
-In the summer of 1941, as Flight Lieutenant and with two crew members, he flew the Bristol Blenheim bomber from their base in Norfolk.
-Their targets were the factories and shipping in Nazi occupied Rotterdam, Holland.
-Because the Dutch people were friends and allies, they flew in daylight, as low as possible over the factories, so they could bomb accurately and avoid hurting the civilian population.
+In the summer of 1941, as Flight Lieutenant with two crew members, he flew his Blenheim bomber from their base in Norfolk.
+Their targets were the factories and shipping in German-occupied Rotterdam, Holland.
+The Dutch were friends and allies.
+Jimmy’s squadron flew in daylight, as low as possible over the factories, so they could bomb accurately and avoid killing the civilian population.
 Winston Churchill described it.
 “The devotion and gallantry of the attack on Rotterdam is beyond all praise.
-The charge of the Light Brigade at Balaclava is eclipsed in brightness by these daily deeds of fame”.
+The charge of the Light Brigade at Balaclava is eclipsed in brightness by these daily deeds of fame.”
 On August 28, 1941, Jimmy and his crew were shot down over Rotterdam.
 He is buried there in Croswijck Municipal Cemetery beside the graves of his two crew.
-He was 23 years old.
-Today, 135 graves of young fliers from Commonwealth countries who were killed over Holland, 1940-44, lie there in rows.
-They were all under the age of 25.
+He was twenty-three years old.
+Today, one hundred and thirty-five graves of young fliers from Commonwealth countries who were killed over Holland, 1940 - 44, lie there in rows.
+They were all under the age of twenty-five.

-While at BCS, seven years before he was killed, Jimmy wrote a poem titled ‘To Friends’.
-Its last verse is:
+While at BCS, seven years before, Jimmy wrote a poem titled ‘To Friends’.
+This is the final verse: